 What is Rhinoplasty?

 Rhinoplasty is a surgical procedure that enhances the size, shape, and function of the nose.
-The procedure, commonly known as a “nose job”, is performed by shaving and sculpting bone and cartilage in order to contour the nose.
+The procedure, commonly known as a “nose job”, is performed by sculpting the bone and cartilage in order to contour the nose without compromising its structure or its support mechanism.
 The goal of rhinoplasty is to correct the undesired features of the nose while providing enhanced facial symmetry.
 The procedure can also correct structural problems that can result in breathing difficulty such as septal deviation.